AidaDSP/AidaDSP.github.io/_posts/2020-06-07-importing-dx7-roms.md

 **NOTES**

-1. The plugin version of Dexed running on Aida DSP OS/Mod Duo is a stripped version which doesn't have the GUI to select a ROM file.
+1. The plugin version of Dexed running on Aida DSP OS/Mod Duo is a stripped version which doesn't have the GUI to manually select a ROM file.
 The format that we need is .ttl (RDF), used to store presets among lv2 plugins.
 The advantage of this format versus the .SYX is that it's editable and readable by a human (ascii text).
 2. Some credits here: this script relies on other scripts and tools which are open source and are part of Dexed sources that you can find [here](https://github.com/dcoredump/dexed).
 I've only modified these scripts to my needs.